 REGULAR RESTAURANTS WITH VEGGIE OPTIONS IN PUERTO VALLARTA

 If you are up for a simple salad, though you will be happy.
-Although I didn’t see any kinds of seeds or nuts to add on and enrich your healthy meal.
+However, I didn’t see any kinds of seeds or nuts to add on and enrich your healthy meal.

-The place is simple but cozy you can eat there or take away and they also do delivery service.
+The place is simple but cozy.
+You can eat there or take away, and they also offer a delivery service.

 Open from 8 to 20 every day and have wifi.

-A very friendly place in the Zona Romantica at a few steps from the beach with outside and indoor sitting ( no air conditioning).
+A pleasant place in the Zona Romantica at a few steps from the beach with outside and indoor sitting ( no air conditioning).
 The menu offers a variety of dishes based on rice and quinoa.
-All of them can be prepared in the vegan and vegetarian options.
+All of them can be prepared in vegan and vegetarian options.

-I had a vegan Thai bowl with brown rice and they offered me the options of Tofu or more veggie instead.
+I had a vegan Thai bowl with brown rice, and they offered me the options of Tofu or more veggie instead.
 I chose the second one.
-It was D.E.L.I.C.I.O.U.S. and an “Agua de la Casa” which was Pineapple and mint water
+It was delicious and so it was the “Agua de la Casa” which was Pineapple and mint water.

 MAIKAI POKE BOWLS